 Keep them safe

-May 17, 2020 – The 1st case of Covid-19 in Kazakhstan appeared on March 12, 2020.
-In just 18 days, by March 30, active cases of positive Coronavirus infections jumped to 280 with one death.
-By April 9, Kazakhstan had 727 confirmed cases with, unfortunately, 7 deaths.
-By the end of April, confirmed cases increased to 3,138 with 25 deaths reported.
+The 1st case of Covid-19 in Kazakhstan appeared on March 12, 2020.
+By March 30, active cases of positive Coronavirus infections jumped to 280 with one death.
+By April 9, Kazakhstan had 727 confirmed cases with 7 deaths.

 Recognizing that frontline warriors are fighting the common enemy to keep us safe, Dimash sends this message:

 March 27, 2020 – As a mother, grandmother, sister, friend & devoted Dimash Dear, I started wondering & worrying about Dimash’ health & safety during our Great Global Pandemic 2020.
 Since he is famous for going into the crowds at his concerts & everybody wants to touch him, I knew Dimash was at particular risk on his current European Arnau Tour.